APHB5502 Human Ecology

 - Students are able to (1) critically evaluate and discuss the demographic processes important to human response to variations in local ecology; (2) search and manage literature and think critically; (3) effectively communicate their knowledge; (4) effectively lead/participate in scientific discussion emphasising critique of important aspects of published scientific work; and (5) identify and incorporate human ecology into a variety of areas in biological research.

-- Typically this unit is assessed in the following ways: (1) article summaries; (2) discussion and leadership in seminars; and (3) a semester paper.
+- Indicative assessments in this unit are as follows: (1) summaries of weekly reading and oral presentation of research paper; (2) discussion and leadership in seminars; and (3) a semester paper.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.